-As a WordPress user, every so often you may come up against a common error.
+As a WordPress user, every so often you may come up against one of the common errors.
 One of which might be when you’re uploading an image or media file to the WordPress media library.
 This may even randomly happen, even if you haven’t done anything differently.

 There are several reasons why this error can occur, but luckily if it all of a sudden starts happening then it’s usually quite a simple fix.
 This post will show you the different ways to solve this problem and prevent it from happening again.